 This module, based on problem-solving scenarios, enables you to develop a strategic approach to the implementation of complex real estate development projects.
 It provides you with an analytical review of the roles, responsibilities and methods for decision making of a multidisciplinary team, from client’s identification of need, through project feasibility, design and construction, to operation and maintenance of a built facility.
 You will examine the differing objectives of generic procurement types, the identification and critical analysis of planning and development issues, and the impact of legal and regulatory frameworks to environmental and occupational health conditions, contractual matters and dispute avoidance.

-This module focuses on the financial, physical, legal and social aspects necessary for successful real estate development projects to take place.
+In this module you will focus on the financial, physical, legal and social aspects necessary for successful real estate development projects to take place.
 The emphasis is on the needs of end users of developments, and those other key players in the development process.
 There will be an emphasis on commercial real estate development, but the module will also serve well those requiring an understanding of mixed use and residential development projects and processes.
 The legal focus will centre on the system in England and Wales although techniques and examples will be drawn from a range of jurisdictions.

-This module aims to develop your cultural and analytical understanding of how buildings and the space configuration within them support the strategic objectives of the organisation.
-The module addresses sustainability, corporate social responsibility and the underpinning legislation.
-It also reviews the principles and application of the legislation affecting the workplace.
+The aim of this module is to develop your cultural and analytical understanding of how buildings and the space configuration within them support the strategic objectives of the organisation.
+In this module you will address sustainability, corporate social responsibility and the underpinning legislation.
+You will also review the principles and application of the legislation affecting the workplace.
 You will explore the concepts of strategic business space usage, and gain a critical understanding of the use and management of space resources in the role of informed client.
 You will also develop your ability to analyse and adopt an informed tactical methodology toward solutions for space planning and utilisation, and be able to apply a range of decision-making tools for strategic space planning and management.

 Choose one from the following:

-This module addresses the strategic role of lending in the property sector.
-The sector has become dependent upon lenders for the vast majority of cash inflows into the sector, and the module will look at the history of the involvement of lenders, the risk assessment and procedures involved in lending on property.
+In this module you will address the strategic role of lending in the property sector.
+The sector has become dependent upon lenders for the vast majority of cash inflows, and in the module you will look at the history of the involvement of lenders, the risk assessment and procedures involved in lending on property.
 The study of traditional banking will be supplemented with investment banking techniques.